POOLE AND NORTH BOURNEMOUTH ANGLICAN DEANERY NEWSSHEET

-Details of the new sessions from October to May for this group are now available from John Newbold at 01202 761749.
+Details of the new sessions until May for this group are now available from John Newbold at 01202 761749.
 Meetings are usually on first Mondays and started in October at the Marsham Court Hotel in Russell-Cotes Road with a prebooked meal at 7 p.m. and the talk and questions at 8.10 p.m., coffee available beforehand.
 Speakers include the Reverend Jonathan Herbert from Hilfield Priory, Dr David Catchpole of Sarum College, the Reverend Dr Sally Welch, Area Dean of Chipping Norton, the Venerable Antony Mac-Row Wood, Archdeacon of Dorset and Mr David Pain of Christian Aid.
 Subjects covered include “Travellers and Gypsies”, “Brexit, Trump and Popularism”, “Contemporary Apologetics” and “God’s world – Who cares?”

 This is event is being held at Lyndhurst Baptist Church on Saturday, February 10th between 9.30 a.m. and 4 p.m., with Flame International.
 The venue is in Chapel Lane (SO43 7FG).
 Lunch is available.
 For further information the Kings Church Centre in Southampton will be able to help on 023 8078 5414.
 Full information is on the website at www.kings-soton.org.uk/prayerday and includes booking opportunities.

 Wednesday, 3 – Churches Together in Dorset Service with the focus on “Bereavement after Violence”, St Peter’s Church, Bournemouth, 11 a.m.

 Friday, 5 – Coffee Morning, Church of the Transfiguration, Canford Cliffs, 10.30 a.m.